joshuadavidthomas/django-bird/README.md

 If you're new to component islands, think of it as fancy lazy-loading.
 You can set different triggers for when a component's JS assets load (on page load, on idle, on scroll into view).
 When that event fires, only the necessary assets are loaded.

 There's a neat library from the 11ty team called is-land that could work well here.
 I'll probably start by integrating it directly, but after looking at their source code, I might end up bringing it in and customizing it for django-bird's specific needs.

+Here's how the API for component islands might look in django-bird:

 ```htmldjango
 {% bird button on="load" %}